 We design, develop and engineer our core vehicle systems in-house, including the development of key technologies relating to powertrain and E/E architecture to deliver superior and reliable vehicle performance.
 For example, the P7 has achieved industry-leading driving range as a result of our comprehensive engineering efforts.
-We collaborated with a top-tier supplier to develop the P7's prismatic lithium NCM cells, which offer high energy density and low height.
-Furthermore, we integrated a braking system that offers advanced energy recovery capability, and the P7's low air drag and three-in-one electric drive system also contribute to its high energy efficiency.
+We collaborated with a top-tier supplier to develop the P7's battery cells, which offer high energy density and low height.
+Furthermore, we integrated a braking system that offers advanced energy recovery capability, which coupled with the P7's low air drag and three-in-one electric drive system enable high energy efficiency of the P7.
 Our collaboration with a German engineering and design firm to develop the P7's chassis allows us to offer a superior driving experience in terms of performance, drivability and handling.
-As a result of our efforts in modular design across key aspects of Smart EVs, we have strategically established two Smart EV platforms.
+As a result of our efforts in modular design across key aspects of Smart EVs, we strategically established two Smart EV platforms.
 These platforms are scalable for both SUVs and sedans with different wheelbases within a wide range, which allows us to develop new models in a fast and cost-efficient manner.
+We have commenced development of an additional platform to supplement our existing Smart EV platforms.

-We have an omni-channel sales model, which combines a data-driven and targeted online marketing strategy with a physical sales and service network.
-As of September 30, 2020, our physical sales and service network consisted of a total of 116 stores and 50 service centers and covered 58 cities in China.
-A substantial majority of our stores are strategically located in shopping malls in tier-one and tier-two cities, as we believe such locations enable us to raise our brand awareness and attract customer traffic in a cost-efficient manner.
-In addition, we actively engage in data-driven and targeted online marketing through a variety of channels to further enhance our brand recognition and acquire customers.
+We seek to continuously expand our customer reach by extending our online and physical sales and service network.
+We have an omni-channel sales model, which combines a data-driven online marketing strategy with a physical sales and service network, and we strive to ensure consistent brand image, customer experience and price across all sales channels.
+As of December 31, 2020, our physical sales and service network consisted of a total of 160 stores and 54 service centers, covering 69 cities in China.
+A substantial majority of our stores are strategically located in shopping malls, as we believe such locations enable us to raise our brand awareness and attract customer traffic in a cost-efficient manner.
+In addition, we actively engage in online marketing through a variety of channels to further enhance our brand recognition and acquire customers.